The Routledge Handbook of the Philosophy of Childhood and Children

 The people we loved when we were children – our oldest loves – have given us the first, and in many cases the most enduring, templates of relationships with others.
 And yet, philosophers didn’t have much to say about children and childhood until recently.
 By contrast, during the last few decades – particularly during the last few years – a lot of philosophical work about children has been published.

 The Routledge Handbook of the Philosophy of Childhood and Children reflects this continuing trend.
-Its authors explore the nature and value of childhood and most of them discuss answers to the question of what we owe to children and how we should provide children with what they are being owed.
+In 36 chapters, world-leading experts in the field explore the nature and value of childhood and most of them discuss answers to the question of what we owe to children and how we should provide children with what they are being owed.
 The handbook is a critical overview of the state of art literature on what it is special about children’s and teenagers’ minds, their moral status, parenting and family, the social issues raised by childhood and the role of the state in regulating children’s lives.
+Specific topics covered range from knowledge to war, art to adoption, and the rights of parents to the age of consent and children’s voting rights.

 "An excellent and timely collection.
 Individually the thirty-six chapters are authoritative and state of the art.
 Together they provide a comprehensive overview of the huge amount of recent philosophical work on children."
 Adam Swift, University of Warwick, UK